ANALYSIS · 8 MIN READ

 How we can help

-We are an OSCP-certified penetration testing firm based in Kigali, working with banks, fintechs, and regulated institutions across East Africa.
-We specialise in the exact areas this incident exposed: mobile money integration security, vendor platform assessment, and business logic testing for financial applications.
+IMIZI Cyber is an offensive security firm based in Kigali, working with banks, fintechs, telecoms, government, and healthcare institutions across Africa.
+We focus on the exact areas this incident exposed: mobile money integration security, vendor platform assessment, and business logic testing for financial applications, reported in a form a board and a regulator can both act on.

-If this incident has prompted you to review your own security posture, we can scope a targeted assessment within 48 hours.
+If this incident has prompted you to review your own security posture, we can move quickly to scope a targeted assessment.
 No pressure, no scare tactics.
 Just a clear-eyed look at where your institution stands and what needs attention.

-For details on what a comprehensive security assessment covers, see our security assessments service page.
+For details on what a full security assessment covers, see our security assessments service page.
 For penetration testing of specific applications and infrastructure, see our penetration testing service page.
+When you are ready to talk, contact us to book a free call.

 Ready to secure your organisation?